sergey-automation/TurboPrefill-VLM-Validation/README.md

 Experimental work in progress.

 The reported results are based on the current prototype implementation.
 Text-model validation has been completed successfully.
-VLM support is still under active investigation, and additional correctness validation is required before drawing final conclusions.
+VLM support is still under active investigation.

 ## Repository Structure